Ed Bearss: Education

-Bearss was accepted to St. John's Military Academy in Delafield, Wisconsin in 1937, and graduated from Hardin High School in 1941.
-He earned his Bachelor of Science in Foreign Service from Georgetown University in 1949, and his Master of Arts from Indiana University in 1955 (with a thesis on Patrick Cleburne).
+Bearss was accepted to St. John's Military Academy in Delafield, Wisconsin, in 1937 and graduated from Hardin High School in 1941.
+He earned his Bachelor of Science in Foreign Service from Georgetown University in 1949, and his Master of Arts (with a thesis on Patrick Cleburne) in 1955 from Indiana University Bloomington.
 Bearss earned his degrees courtesy of the G.I.
 Bill.

 In February 2005, Bearss was awarded an honorary degree from Lincoln College in Lincoln, Illinois; Gettysburg College did the same in 2010.

 Military service

-Bearss enlisted in the United States Marine Corps in 1941.
+Following his high school graduation, Bearss enlisted in the United States Marine Corps in 1941.
 During World War II, he served in the 3rd Marine Raider Battalion; he fought in the Guadalcanal and New Britain campaigns with the 1st Marine Division.
 In 1943, Bearss caught malaria in the South Pacific, and was sent to New Zealand to recover.
 On 2 January 1944 with the 3rd Battalion, 7th Marines at the Battle of Cape Gloucester, Bearss was hit by Imperial Japanese Army machine-gun fire that broke both of his arms and injured his heel and buttocks; after spending the next 26 months in hospital, he left the Marines in March 1946 with the rank of corporal.

 History career

-In 1955, Bearss began working for the National Park Service (NPS) in Vicksburg, Mississippi.
+Bearss began his career with the National Park Service (NPS) at Vicksburg National Military Park in 1955.
 He prepared historical studies for the Interior Department agency and founded the Mississippi Civil War Roundtable.
 For the NPS, he found the Civil War-era cannon Widow Blakely (also Whistling Dick) which had been used in the Vicksburg campaign, as well as the wreck of USS Cairo.
 He also found two lost forts in Grand Gulf, Mississippi, and was party to "the establishment of Grand Gulf as a state military monument."
-Bearss was the NPS' chief historian from 1981–1994, and "special assistant to the director for military sites" until 1995; in 1991, he was made the NPS' chief historian of military sites.
-Bearss was also a commentator featured in the Ken Burns series, The Civil War.
+Bearss was the NPS's chief historian from 1981–1994, and "special assistant to the director for military sites" until 1995; in 1991, he was made the NPS's chief historian of military sites.
+Bearss was also a commentator featured in the Ken Burns series The Civil War.

 Bearss retired from the NPS on 30 September 1995, though he continued to lead tours of ACW battlefields for the Smithsonian Institution, the National Geographic Society, the National Trust for Historic Preservation, and Civil War Roundtables.
 The NPS awarded him the unique title of National Park Service Historian Emeritus.
-Frances and Roger G. Kennedy endowed the Bearss Fellowship Award in honor of the former chief-historian; it "supports NPS employees' graduate-level studies in American History or American Studies and is administered in partnership with the National Park Foundation."
+Frances and Roger G. Kennedy endowed the Bearss Fellowship Award in his honor; it "supports NPS employees' graduate-level studies in American History or American Studies and is administered in partnership with the National Park Foundation".